 Initial Review by Editor and co-editors include:

-Authors must correct deficiencies before the manuscript through the review process
+Authors must correct deficiencies before the manuscript will be considered for the peer review process.

 Peer Reviews are based on the following criteria:

 Timeliness and usefulness,

 Currency of references,

 Send us your manuscript detailing your original scientific research or one describing a state, regional or local public health department project or program of interest, following the guidelines below.